-External lightning protection
+4.4.3 External lightning protection

-The surface installation building, and if possible the borehole also, should be protected by lightning conductors.
-These should lead to ground well away from the borehole.
-As a rule of thumb, a lightning mast provides a "zone of protection" within a 45 ° cone the height of the mast.
+The surface installation building and, if possible, the borehole should both be protected by lightning conductors.

+These should lead to grounding point well away from the borehole.
+As a rule of thumb, a lightning mast provides a "zone of protection" within a 45° cone descending from the top of the mast.